metrorailings/OwlBlog/content/posts/week-13-insights.md

 Finally, Denver is showing a willingness to run the ball as often as they pass the ball.

 Tyreek Hill is a goddamn cheat code.

+Denver successively abusing play action on their first drive in the second half.

+Kansas doesn't even care to run the ball at all.
+Is this a coaching decision or simply Mahomes deciding to put the team on his back?